South and Midwest face potentially catastrophic rains and floods while reeling from tornadoes

 Mississippi’s governor said at least 60 homes were damaged.
 And in far western Kentucky, four people were injured while taking shelter in a vehicle under a church carport, according to the emergency management office in Ballard County.

-Walker IV reported from Selmer, Tennessee, and Seewer from Toledo, Ohio.
-Associated Press writers Andrew DeMillo in Little Rock, Arkansas; Jonathan Mattise in Nashville, Tennessee, Seth Borenstein in Washington; Isabella O’Malley in Philadelphia; Kathy McCormack in Concord, New Hampshire; Bruce Schreiner in Louisville, Kentucky; Jeff Martin in Atlanta; Hallie Golden in Seattle; and Ed White in Detroit contributed.
+Walker IV reported from Selmer, Tennessee, and Schreiner reported from Shelbyville, Kentucky.
+Associated Press writers Andrew DeMillo in Little Rock, Arkansas and Jonathan Mattise in Nashville, Tennessee, contributed.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.